Rest in Metal

 "Rest in Metal" is the fourth episode of the American murder mystery comedy-drama television series Poker Face.
 The episode was written by Christine Boylan and directed by Tiffany Johnson.
 It was released on Peacock on January 26, 2023, alongside "Dead Man's Hand", "The Night Shift", and "The Stall".

-The series follows Charlie Cale, a woman with the ability to detect if people are lying.
-After using her ability to win poker tournaments, she is caught by a powerful casino owner in Laughlin.
-Rather than banning her from his casino, he gives her a job as a waitress.
-After her friend is found dead, Charlie uncovers a plot where the owner's son ordered her murder to protect a powerful client.
-She is now on the run after exposing the casino, with head of security Cliff going after her.
-The episode follows Charlie as a merch seller for a washed-up heavy metal band, Doxxxology.
-When the new drummer dies in an accident during a performance, Charlie finds that his death may not have been an accident.
+The series follows Charlie Cale, a woman with the ability to detect if people are lying; after exposing a murder plot at a casino, she is now on the run from the owner's enforcer Cliff LeGrand.
+In the episode, Charlie works as a merch seller for a washed-up heavy metal band, Doxxxology.
+When the new drummer dies during a performance, Charlie finds that his death may not have been an accident.

 The episode received positive reviews from critics, who praised the writing, performances (particularly Lyonne, Sevigny, and Cirillo) and tension.

 Plot

-Now an employee at big-box hardware store, Ruby Ruin (Chloë Sevigny), vocalist of the early-90s one-hit wonder heavy metal band Doxxxology, recruits Gavin (Nicholas Cirillo) as a temporary drummer for a summer tour.
+In Kenosha, Wisconsin, Ruby Ruin (Chloë Sevigny), vocalist for heavy metal band Doxxxology, recruits Gavin (Nicholas Cirillo) as a temporary drummer for a summer tour.
 She, guitarist Al (John Darnielle) and bassist Eskie (G.K.
-Umeh) attempt to write a song recapturing the success of their hit song "Staplehead," but are constantly frustrated by Gavin's incessant drumming and distractible personality.
-During a performance, Gavin is slapped by Ruby for stealing her scream note.
-Ruby apologizes later at their hotel; Gavin then performs a song he has drafted, "Sucker Punch," to the band members.
-Stunned by the song's "hit" quality and embittered that the royalties from "Staplehead" go to their previous drummer, the band conspires to steal the song from him, firing their roadie Deuteronomy (Chuck Cooper) and rigging Gavin's amplifier to electrocute him during the climactic scream of "Staplehead".
-They then rewrite and sign the lyrics and burn Gavin's original lyric sheet.
+Umeh) attempt to write a song recapturing the success of their only hit song "Staplehead" but are constantly frustrated by Gavin's incessant drumming and distractible personality.
+During a performance, Ruby punches Gavin for stealing her signature scream note, but she apologizes later at their hotel.
+Gavin then performs a song he has drafted, "Sucker Punch".
+The group is stunned by the song's catchy quality but frustrated that all the kudos will belong to Gavin, as most of the royalties from "Staplehead" went to their previous drummer.
+Predicting that "Sucker Punch" will bring them back to their 1990's glory, the band conspires to steal the song from Gavin by killing him; they fire their roadie Deuteronomy (Chuck Cooper) and rig Gavin's amplifier to fatally electrocute him during the climactic scream of "Staplehead".
+They then rewrite and sign the lyrics, burning Gavin's original lyric sheet.

 A few days prior, Ruby hires Charlie (Natasha Lyonne) as the band's merch seller/roadie.
 She begins to bond with Gavin, noticing that he never wears shoes, has a camera pointed at his kick drum, and writes lyrics spontaneously based on his surroundings.
-After the stapler incident, she scolds Ruby for slapping Gavin, prompting her to apologize.
+She also scolds Ruby after the punching incident, prompting her to apologize to Gavin.
 The next day, she witnesses Gavin's death on stage after taking a Polaroid of the climactic moment.
-Charlie picks up on Ruby's lie when she says that the band "got lucky" to the coroner, who rules Gavin's death as an equipment malfunction.
-While the band records Gavin's song the next day at a studio in Kenosha, Wisconsin, Charlie meets a woman (Emily Yoshida) who hosts a true crime podcast named Murder Girl.
+Charlie picks up on Ruby's lie when she says that the band "got lucky" to the coroner, who rules Gavin's death as an accident.
+While the band records Gavin's song the next day, Charlie meets a woman (Emily Yoshida) who hosts a true crime podcast called Murder Girl.